Erih Koš

-Erih Koš (Erich Kosch; Serbian Cyrillic: Ерих Кош) (April 15, 1913 - May 25, 2010) was a Jewish Serbian writer and translator.
+Erih Koš (Erich Kosch; Serbian Cyrillic: Ерих Кош) (April 15, 1913 - May 25, 2010) was a Yugoslav politician, journalist, writer and translator.
+He was one of the founders of Pobjeda, the oldest Montenegrin daily.

+Biography

 He was born in Sarajevo, Bosnia and Herzegovina (then a condominium in Austria-Hungary).

-Biography

-He graduated from the University of Belgrade's Law School and was active as a lawyer since 1935.
+He graduated from the University of Belgrade's Law School and was active as a lawyer from 1935.
 In 1941, he participated in the resistance fight and held many different political-cultural positions during and after the Second World War in communist Yugoslavia.
+In Nikšić in 1944, he was one of the founders and one of the first journalists working for the Pobjeda.
+As a journalist, he was also associated with Oslobođenje.

 Koš wrote mainly novels and narrations, which treat topics of the resistance or problems in Yugoslav society.
-In addition to his writing, Koš translated Goethe and Chamisso into Serbian.
+In addition to his writing, Koš translated Goethe and Chamisso into Serbo-Croatian.
 In 1967, he won the NIN Prize for his novel Mreža (The Net).

 In 1978, he was elected as a member of Serbian Academy of Sciences and Arts in the Department of Language and Literature.